RagtimeGal/quartz--encyclopedia-mysenvaria/content/Meta/Metadata.md

   - subject/star/child # This article covers information regarding a child star in a star system.
   - subject/star_system # This article covers information regarding a star system.
 # These tags are used for articles which cover information relating to the Plane's sophonts.
-  - subject/sophont # This articles covers information regarding an aspect of sophonts.
+  - subject/sophont # This article covers information regarding an aspect of sophonts.
-  - subject/sophont/human # This articles covers information regarding an aspect of humans.
+  - subject/sophont/human # This article covers information regarding an aspect of humans.
-  - subject/sophont/elf # This articles covers information regarding an aspect of elves.
+  - subject/sophont/elf # This article covers information regarding an aspect of elves.
-  - subject/sophont/dwarf # This articles covers information regarding an aspect of dwarves.
+  - subject/sophont/dwarf # This article covers information regarding an aspect of dwarves.
+# These tags are used for articles covering literary works.
+  - subject/literature # This article covers information regarding a literary work.
+  - subject/literature/non-fiction # This article covers a literary work of the genre: fiction.
+  - subject/literature/fiction # This article covers a literary work of the genre: non-fiction.
+  - subject/literature/ # This article covers a literary work of the genre: .
+  - subject/literature/ # This article covers a literary work of the genre: .
+  - subject/literature/ # This article covers a literary work of the genre: .
+  - subject/literature/ # This article covers a literary work of the genre: .
+  - subject/literature/ # This article covers a literary work of the genre: .
+  - subject/literature/ # This article covers a literary work of the genre: .
+  - subject/literature/ # This article covers a literary work of the genre: .
+  - subject/literature/ # This article covers a literary work of the genre: .
+  - subject/literature/ # This article covers a literary work of the genre: .
+  - subject/literature/ # This article covers a literary work of the genre: .
+  - subject/literature/ # This article covers a literary work of the genre: .
+  - subject/literature/ # This article covers a literary work of the genre: .
+  - subject/literature/ # This article covers a literary work of the genre: .
+  - subject/literature/ # This article covers a literary work of the genre: .
 # These tags are used for misc. subjects.
   - subject/old_world # This article covers information which occurred in the Old World.
   - subject/new_world # This article covers information which occurred in the New World.
   - subject/war # This article covers information regarding a war.
+  - subject/linguistics # This article covers information regarding the study of linguistics
 ---
 ```
 # Event Example